JackD2000/JC2MP-Scripts/_motd/README.md

 Usage
 -------

 To be able to have the messages show up on your server, you will have to change the content of the two files 'message.txt' and 'help.txt' inside the plugins server folder.
 The message file contains the information displayed when a player joins the server or the motd command is called by the client.
-The help file contains the information required by the help command.
+The help file contains the information displayed by the help command.

-Both files can be disabled by adding '--INGNORE' as the first line of the file.
-The commands associated with the files will then be ignored as well.
+If a file remains empty, the commands associated with that file are automatically disabled.
+You can also add '--' infront of a line to comment it out.